 If you are considering a reverse mortgage, consider the following tips:

 Look at all of your options.
 If you need some cash, you may have other and cheaper options.
 For example, a traditional home equity loan or line of credit may be a better option for you.

-Review Costs and Fees.
+Review costs and fees.
 Reverse mortgages may be costly.
 Lenders sometimes charge up-front origination fees and closing costs.
 A reverse mortgage can be expensive, especially if you only plan to live in your home a few years.

-Shop Around.
+Shop around.
 As with any purchase, shop around for the best price.
 The costs associated with a reverse mortgage, including interest rates, closing costs, and origination fees, can vary among lenders.

 Beware of sales gimmicks.
-Be extremely cautious if anyone tries to sell you something—be it a new roof or another financial product like an annuity or long-term care insurance—and suggests that you pay for it with a reverse mortgage.
+Be extremely cautious if anyone tries to sell you something—be it a new roof or a financial product like an annuity or long-term care insurance—and suggests that you pay for it with a reverse mortgage.
 A lender, broker or originator cannot require you to purchase an annuity, investment, life insurance, or a long-term care insurance product as a condition of obtaining a reverse mortgage loan.

 Beware of fear tactics.
 Some unscrupulous agents use fear to push their products.
 Be skeptical of agents who use fear of going into a nursing home or running out of money to sell you a reverse mortgage.
 Beware of lenders or agents who falsely tell you that the government has somehow endorsed the sale of reverse mortgages.

 Get legitimate help.
 The law requires you to undergo counseling before you are sold a reverse mortgage.
 Some counseling options, however, are better than others.
 Some counseling is just over the telephone and may be by someone who is paid by the lender.
 Because a reverse mortgage is a complicated product and can have serious financial consequences, you should consult an independent attorney or trusted advisor before you enter into the transaction.